ibexa/documentation-developer/docs/getting_started/install_ibexa_dxp.md

     If you configure several projects on one machine, make sure that you set different tokens for each of the projects in their respective `auth.json` files.

-After this, when running Composer to get updates, you will be asked for a username and password.
+After this, when running Composer to get updates, you are asked for a username and password.
 Use:

 - as username - your Installation key found on the **Maintenance and Support agreement details** page in the service portal
 - as password - the token password you retrieved in step 3 above.